America’s Marketplace for Logs, Lumber & Mill Products

 Pine pricing varies by product type and species.
 Southern Yellow Pine is typically sold by volume, while White Pine commands higher per-board-foot prices:

-Type/Grade Min.
+Grade Min.
 Diameter Typical Use Price Range*

-*Pine pricing varies significantly by region and mill proximity.
+*Delivered log prices (what mills pay at the gate).
+Pine pricing varies significantly by region and mill proximity.
 Southern states typically have higher volume and lower transport costs.

 Frequently Asked Questions About Pine Logs